 - feelings of worthlessness or guilt almost every day

 - insomnia (trouble sleeping) or hypersomnia (excessive sleeping) almost every day

 - markedly diminished interest or pleasure in almost all activities nearly every day

 - recurring thoughts of death or suicide (thinking about death without fear of it)

 - a intense sense of restlessness or agitation -- or feeling groggy and slow

 - significant weight loss or gain (a change of more than 5% of body weight in a month)

 The role of therapy in treating clinical depression is to help you develop and gain control of coping strategies that help deal with everyday stressors.

 Many studies support the idea that psychotherapy can be a powerful treatment for depression.
 Studies have found that combining depression medicine, such as antidepressants with therapy can be particularly effective.
 A review published in the Archives of General Psychiatry concluded that therapy combined with antidepressants worked better than depression medicine alone.
 Therapy can support you to use your medications properly to improve and sustain an improved mood.

-LSS Counseling has MD consultation available at many sites and also has close referral options to engage you in seeing a physician for medications that will help your treatment and outcomes.
+LSS Therapist has MD consultation available at many sites and also has close referral options to engage you in seeing a physician for medications that will help your treatment and outcomes.